 The popularity of heirloom tomatoes is based around two characteristics – their stunning array of colors and the unique flavor profiles of each variety.
 The sheer number of heirloom varieties with unique flavors can be overwhelming however.

-Fortunately there are a few generalizations that can be made with regards to the relationship between flavor and color in particular heirloom tomato varieties.
+Fortunately there are a few generalizations that can be made with regards to the relationship between flavor and color in the heirloom tomato varieties.

 Taste Test Recommendations

-Many gardeners, chefs and seed companies have performed taste tests on the most popular heirloom tomatoe varieties, resulting in a wide range of opinions.
-Because the flavor of heirloom tomatoes is so dependent on climate and growing conditions, the most reliable taste tests are those that were trialed as close to your home and garden as possible.
+Many gardeners, chefs and seed companies have performed taste tests on the most popular heirloom tomato varieties, resulting in a wide range of opinions.
+Because the flavor of heirloom tomatoes is so dependent on micro-climates and growing conditions, the most reliable taste tests are those that were trialed as close to your home and garden as possible.

 We do taste tests in Minnesota every year, both at the farm and at the farmers’ market in St. Paul.
 The list of flavor profiles below are based on our farm’s taste tests of the heirloom tomato varieties that we grow.
 Some notable taste tests from other parts of the country include: